 Astronomy Day 2011 at the George Observatory

 Come join us anytime from 3 to 10 pm on October 8 for our annual Astronomy Day at the George Observatory.
 Dozens of telescopes—including our large research telescopes—will be available to give everyone a chance to enjoy the delights of the night sky, including star clusters, planets and galaxies.
-Before dusk, we will have solar observing, Challenger Center simulations, outdoor and indoor presentations (beginning at 4) and many other activities!
+Before dusk, we will have solar observing, Expedition Center simulations, outdoor and indoor presentations (beginning at 4) and many other activities!